Search

 Starmer's government aids police in probing Mandelson's alleged leaks to Epstein, raising political and financial concerns.

-By Alistair Smout and Paul Sandle
+By Alistair Smout, Paul Sandle and Catarina Demony

-LONDON, Feb 3 (Reuters) - Prime Minister Keir Starmer's government has handed material to the police to investigate whether Peter Mandelson, Britain's former U.S. ambassador, leaked market-sensitive information to Jeffrey Epstein during the financial crash.
+Prime Minister Keir Starmer's government handed material to the police to investigate whether Mandelson leaked information to Epstein during the financial crash.

-Starmer told his ministers on Tuesday that Mandelson's alleged leaks to the late sex offender were "disgraceful".
+Starmer told his ministers on Tuesday that Mandelson's alleged leaks to Epstein were "disgraceful."
 A few hours later, Mandelson said he would retire from parliament's upper house, the House of Lords.

 STARMER'S GOVERNMENT TO COOPERATE WITH THE POLICE

-Mandelson, 72, was fired from his ambassadorial role in September, seven months after being appointed, after documents emerged showing that he had remained close to Epstein for much longer than he had previously acknowledged.
+Mandelson, 72, was fired from his ambassadorial role in September, seven months after being appointed, after documents emerged showing he had remained close to Epstein for much longer than he had previously acknowledged.

-In one message he appeared to tell Epstein that his earlier conviction, for procuring a child for prostitution, was wrong and he should fight for early release.
+In one message, he appeared to tell Epstein that his earlier conviction, for procuring a child for prostitution, was wrong and he should fight for early release.

 His comments marked his strongest condemnation yet of the man he appointed ambassador to Washington last year despite his known association with Epstein, who committed suicide in prison in 2019.

 "The prime minister said he was appalled by the information that had emerged over the weekend in the Epstein files," his spokesperson said.
-The police have said they are reviewing reports about alleged misconduct in public office.

 Late on Sunday, Mandelson resigned from the Labour Party to prevent "further embarrassment", after a new release of millions of documents exposed details of his closeness to Epstein, including suggestions of payments to Mandelson and his husband.

-The scandal has sparked concerns about Starmer's decision to appoint Mandelson as ambassador instead of a career diplomat, a decision advocated by his chief of staff Morgan McSweeney.
+The scandal has sparked concerns about Starmer's decision to appoint Mandelson as ambassador instead of a career diplomat, a decision advocated by his chief of staff, Morgan McSweeney.

 Labour lawmaker Clive Efford, speaking in parliament on Monday, said the "key question here is who advised the prime minister?"